 - $25/month = WiFi + Talk + Text + 3G Data.
 Unlimited talk, text, 3G data.

 - $40/month = WiFi + Talk + Text + 4G Data.
 Unlimited talk, text, 3G/4G data.

 Prices don’t included taxes and surcharges.
 Below is information quoted about their Acceptable Use Policy:

 Our policy is targeted toward the top 1% of users, based on mobile data consumption —that means users who consume more that 5GB of cellular data or 100MB of roaming data.
 The vast majority of our users will never reach these limits.
 In fact, the first time you hit this threshold, we give you a free pass —once in any six-month period we’ll allow you to exceed the limit— and your speed won’t be reduced.
 If you hit the threshold twice within a six month period, your speed will be reduced to 2G speeds for the remainder of the month of billing.
 We’ll make sure you’re aware if your usage starts to approach either benchmark.

 I think Republic Wireless has found a good balance between offering “unlimited” data and still making sure people use WiFi at home/work whenever possible as that is critical to their business model.
 If you remember, their initial limit back in 2011 was about 500 mb of data, which many (including me) thought was too restrictive.
-Now, it’s 10 times as much at 5 GB of data.
-I don’t know of any other provider who would allow 5 gigs of data for $40 a month, not to mention the free pass that you get every 6 months.
+Now, it’s 10 times as much at 5 GB of data, and you get a free pass every 6 months.
 I like that they are continually improving their service in a relatively open and transparent manner.